-When it comes to spending a full day walking around town or checking out the sights, the ARKK Copenhagen Raven Mesh HL travel shoes are an optimal choice.
-They are a sporty style choice and come in black or white with nylon laces that are quite durable.
+When it comes to spending a full day walking around town or checking out the sights, the Allbird Men’s Tree Runners are an optimal choice.
+The Tree Runners feature a sporty style and come in 3 classic colors and 10 limited edition colors (at the time of initial publication).

 - Excellently cushioned midsole for long days of walking

 - Laces won’t fall apart